Skip to main content

 Use when you need explicit alignment before doing your own arithmetic.

-Use when you want a direct “previous period” series (then combine with operators, for example 'Sales' - PM('Sales')).
+Use when you want a direct previous-period series, then combine it with operators such as 'Sales' - PM('Sales').

 Functions in this category